-The Heritage-Crystal Clean, Inc. Performance-Based Annual Incentive Plan, which we refer to as the Annual Incentive Plan, is administered by the compensation committee, under the Company's 2008 Omnibus Incentive Plan (the "Omnibus Plan").
-Under the Annual Incentive Plan, the compensation committee has the authority to grant annual incentive awards to our executive officers or other key employees.
-Each annual incentive award will be paid out of an incentive pool established for a performance period.
+Under the Heritage-Crystal Clean, Inc. Performance-Based Annual Incentive Plan, which we refer to as the Annual Incentive Plan, the compensation committee has the authority to grant annual incentive awards to our executive officers or other key employees.
+Each annual incentive award will be paid based on a percentage of base salary for each executive officer for a performance period.
 Typically, the performance period is our fiscal year.
 The compensation committee will establish a target bonus amount to each designated participant for each performance period as a percentage of his or her base pay and attainment of specified performance measures subject to adjustment in the sole discretion of the compensation committee.
 In no event may the target as a percentage of base pay for a participant who is a covered employee for purposes of Section 162(m) of the Code be increased in any way after it has been allocated, but such portion may be decreased by the compensation committee.

-In fiscal 2017, the compensation committee set target cash bonuses as a percentage of each executive officer's base pay.
-The compensation committee determined that bonuses under the 2017 Annual Incentive Plan should be based upon Earnings Before Interest, Taxes, Depreciation & Amortization (EBITDA) of the Company after adjusting for non-cash compensation expense.
+In fiscal 2019, the compensation committee set target cash bonuses as a percentage of each executive officer's base pay.
+The compensation committee determined that bonuses under the 2019 Annual Incentive Plan should be based upon personal success targets as well as a percentage tied to Earnings Before Interest, Taxes, Depreciation & Amortization (EBITDA) of the Company after adjusting for non-cash compensation expense.

 Threshold Target Maximum

-EBITDA 36.3 41.8 44.7
+EBITDA 40.5 53.1 59.6

 Award Payout (Percentage of Target) 5% 100% 150%